laurenoldham1202/final-project/README.md

 process and tournament format for March Madness have changed considerably since its inception in 1939, countless fans have become devoted to understanding and predicting the tournament field in the study of 'Bracketology.'
 The modern era of the tournament began in 1985 with a final field of 64 teams and preferential seeding to determine the year's bracket.
-In theory, higher ranked teams are rewarded by playing the worst teams in the tournament.
+In theory, higher ranked teams are rewarded by playing the lowest ranked teams in the tournament.
 Furthermore, according to the NCAA's selection process, top seeded teams are to have geographic preference over lower seeded teams in the first two rounds of the tournament (if possible - other factors are considered). **I want to analyze the first/second round sites for each of the top 4 seeded teams (four teams in each seed for 16 total top teams each year) from 1985 to 2020 to establish patterns, potential biases, and test the NCAA's claim of geographic preference.**

-## Roadmap
+## Roadmap/Ideas

 * Should probably limit data to modern March Madness seeding rules, beginning in 1985
 * Use scrollymapping to show analysis highlights?